sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Multi Windows Analytics
 ----------------------------------------

-Below is a sample workflow which contains ``Multi Windows Analytics`` processor in Fire Insights.
-It demonstrates usage of ``Multi Windows Analytics`` node to select a value by application of windows functions such as first_val / last_val within a group of rows.
+Below is a sample workflow that contains ``Multi Windows Analytics`` processor in Fire Insights.
+It demonstrates the usage of ``Multi Windows Analytics`` node to select a value by application of windows functions such as first_val / last_val within a group of rows.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Selects a value by application of windows functions such as first_val / last_val within a group of rows using ``Multi Windows Analytics`` node.
 *	Prints output dataset with a value selected within a group using windows function.